-On February 29, 2016, we and Credit Partners entered into an amended and restated limited liability company agreement, which was subsequently amended on June 24, 2016 (as amended, "the Limited Liability Company Agreement") to co-manage Credit Fund, an unconsolidated Delaware limited liability company.
+On February 29, 2016, we and Credit Partners entered into an amended and restated limited liability company agreement, which was subsequently amended on June 24, 2016 to co-manage Credit Fund, an unconsolidated Delaware limited liability company.
 Credit Fund primarily invests in first lien loans of middle market companies.
 Credit Fund is managed by a six-member board of managers, on which we and Credit Partners each have equal representation.
 Establishing a quorum for Credit Fund's board of managers requires at least four members to be present at a meeting, including at least two of our representatives and two of Credit Partners' representatives.
 We and Credit Partners each have 50% economic ownership of Credit Fund and have commitments to fund, from time to time, capital of up to \$400,000 each.
 Funding of such commitments generally requires the approval of the board of Credit Fund, including the board members appointed by us.
 By virtue of its membership interest, the Company and Credit Partners each indirectly bear an allocable share of all expenses and other obligations of Credit Fund.

 Together with Credit Partners, we co-invest through Credit Fund.
 Investment opportunities for Credit Fund are sourced primarily by us and our affiliates.
 Portfolio and investment decisions with respect to Credit Fund must be unanimously approved by a quorum of Credit Fund's investment committee consisting of an equal number of representatives of us and Credit Partners.
 Therefore, although we own more than 25% of the voting securities of Credit Fund, we do not believe that we have control over Credit Fund (other than for purposes of the Investment Company Act).
-Middle Market Credit Fund SPV, LLC (the "Credit Fund Sub") and MMCF CLO 2017-1 LLC (the "2017-1 Issuer"), each a Delaware limited liability company, were formed on April 5, 2016 and October 6, 2017, respectively.
-Credit Fund Sub and 2017-1 Issuer are wholly owned subsidiaries of Credit Fund and are consolidated in Credit Fund's consolidated financial statements commencing from the date of their respective formations.
-Credit Fund Sub and the 2017-1 Issuer primarily invest in first lien loans of middle market companies.
-Credit Fund and its wholly owned subsidiaries follow the same Internal Risk Rating system as us.
+Middle Market Credit Fund SPV, LLC (the "Credit Fund Sub"), a Delaware limited liability company, was formed on April 5, 2016.
+Credit Fund Sub primarily invests in first lien loans of middle market companies.
+Credit Fund Sub is a wholly-owned subsidiary of Credit Fund and is consolidated in Credit Fund's consolidated financial statements commencing from the date of its formation.
+Credit Fund follows the same Internal Risk Rating system as us.

-Credit Fund, we and Credit Partners entered into an administration agreement with CGCA, the administrative agent of Credit Fund (in such capacity, the "Administrative Agent"), pursuant to which the Administrative Agent is delegated certain administrative and non-discretionary functions, is authorized to enter into sub-administration agreements at our expense with the approval of the board of managers of Credit Fund, and is reimbursed by Credit Fund for its costs and expenses and Credit Fund's allocable portion of overhead incurred by the Administrative Agent in performing its obligations thereunder.
+Credit Fund, we and Credit Partners entered into an administration agreement with Carlyle GMS Finance Administration L.L.C., the administrative agent of Credit Fund (in such capacity, the "Administrative Agent"), pursuant to which the Administrative Agent is delegated certain administrative and non-discretionary functions, is authorized to enter into sub-administration agreements at our expense with the approval of the board of managers of Credit Fund, and is reimbursed by Credit Fund for its costs and expenses and Credit Fund's allocable portion of overhead incurred by the Administrative Agent in performing its obligations thereunder.